Chazzledazzle13/TimesUniversityRankings/README.md

    5. Teaching
       US: 54.1  Average: 36.4

-5. The average student to teacher ratio for top United States universities is 15.8, for all countries it is 18.5.
-Of the top universities males make up 48.7%, females 51.3% of top colleges.
+5. The average student to teacher ratio for top United States universities is 13.3, for all countries it is 18.5.
+Of the top universities males make up 48.7%, females 51.3% of top colleges compared to females 51.7% and males 48.3% for universities worldwide.
 6. Out of the total 2.8 million students included within these top universities, international students make up roughly 16% or 448,000.
+Stanford University, who is the #1 ranked US university, has a 23% international student rate of their 14,500 students (or roughly 3,335).